Helping People at Home

 Reach Out is a project that provides companionship and practical support to older people who are medically vulnerable and at risk of hospital admission, or have recently been discharged from hospital.
 Reach Out can assist people by linking them up with a volunteer in their neighbourhood who can offer support to them in their own home – helping them to adjust to and recover from illness, whilst also reducing social isolation and loneliness.

 Reach Out is still providing companionship and practical support to older people who are medically vulnerable and at risk of hospital admission during these difficult times.
-The support that we provide has changed in order to ensure that social distancing measures are followed.
 Reach Out Support Volunteers are ensuring that clients are able to connect with their local community.
 They can also provide support, reassurance and words of comfort during these difficult times.

 Before you think about leaving your home to help others, including family and friends, make sure that you: